Jolien Verschueren

-Verschueren combined her cycling career with working as a schoolteacher.
-She won the Koppenbergcross in 2015 and repeated this at the 2016 DVV Verzekeringen Trofee Koppenbergcross 2016, besting world champion Thalita de Jong.
-On 12 April 2018, it was announced that earlier that week Verschueren was operated on to remove a malignant brain tumor.
-Verschueren tried a comeback in 2019 and 2020 but her health did not allow for good results.
+Verschueren combined her cycling career with her work as a schoolteacher.
+She won the Koppenbergcross in 2015 and repeated this at the 2016 DVV Verzekeringen Trofee Koppenbergcross, defeating the then world champion, Thalita de Jong.
+On 12 April 2018, there was an announcement that Verschueren underwent operation for a malignant brain tumor removal.
+Verschueren tried to comeback in 2019 and 2020 but her health limited her efforts to get good results.
 Her last race was the 2020 edition of the Koppenbergcross.
 Verschueren died of brain cancer on 2 July 2021.
-In October 2021 the organisers of the Koppenbergcross announced that the women's edition of the race would be known as the Grand Prix Jolien Verschueren in her memory.
+In October 2021, the organisers of the Koppenbergcross announced that the women's edition of the race would be known as the Grand Prix Jolien Verschueren in her memory.